 After finalizing your Operating Agreement, it’s time for all members to sign.
 It’s a good idea to have these signatures notarized to secure the legal foundation of the agreement.
 However, you do not need to file the finalized agreement with the state or any other entity.
 You just need to keep it in a secure location with any other business-related documents.

 An Employer Identification Number (EIN) is required of your LLC unless it is a single-member LLC with no employees (and sometimes even then).
 Obtaining an EIN is as easy as completing the application on the IRS website.

 The application must be completed in one session, and the system does not allow you to save and return later.
 Sessions expire after 15 minutes of inactivity.
 If you prefer not to complete the form online, you can complete and mail in Form SS-4.
 You will need to enter the information associated with your business and your Social Security number or Taxpayer Identification Number (TIN).

 An EIN can be thought of as a Social Security number for your business.
 It is a way that the government can uniquely identify your business as an entity separate from you.
 It can also be used for opening a bank account and applying for business licenses.

 When you fill out the EIN application online, your EIN will be available immediately; however, it may take up to two weeks before becoming part of the IRS’s permanent records.

-ZenBusiness can help with many parts of the process.
-We offer business formation services, starting as low as $49 per year, that include completion and submission of your business filing paperwork, serving as your registered agent, and an Operating Agreement template for your new LLC.
+ZenBusiness can help with many parts of the process via our business formation services, which include completion and submission of your business filing paperwork, serving as your registered agent, and an Operating Agreement template for your new LLC.

 Our more comprehensive plans also handle other headaches, such as getting an EIN and complying with state regulations.
 By letting ZenBusiness handle everything for you, you can save money in the long run and never worry about compliance, late fees, or fines.